Arefu/Wolf/Onomatopaira/README.md

 # Onomatopaira

 This is where the magic happens, this is the main program it extracts the YGO_DATA.DAT file.
+Refer to the [Wiki](https://github.com/Arefu/Wolf/wiki) for more informatioin on the main DAT file.

 Run Options: